Last updated on December 14th, 2021 at 02:43 am

 Royal icing is a beautiful smooth icing that flows well, and is not too thick or difficult to work with when making your cookie designs.

-- Using your own style, decorate your gingerbread house cookies.
+Using your own style, use royal icing to decorate your gingerbread house cookies.
 Your cookies will be totally unique.

 The best way to build a gingerbread village with gingerbread house cookies is to attach them horizontally onto a base, such as a cake.